julianarhee/2p-pipeline/README.md

 ```
 python pipeline/python/traces/get_traces.py -i <ANIMALID> -S <SESSION> -A <ACQUISITION> -R <RUN> -t traces001
 ```
-Extracted traces and meta info are saved per .tif file in `.../traces/traces001_<TRACEHASH>/files/*.hdf5`, ROIs used in extraction are saved to `.../traces/traces001_<TRACEHASH>/figures/*.png`.
-At this point, .tif separation is replaced with a trials-in-run structure, and the time-courses of each ROI for the entire run (all trials) are saved to `.../traces/traces001_<TRACEHASH>/roi_timecourses_YYYYMMDD_HH_mm_SS_FILEHASH.hdf5`.
+Extracted traces and meta info are saved per .tif file in `.../traces/traces001_<TRACEHASH>/files/*.hdf5`, ROIs used in extraction are saved to `.../traces/traces001_<TRACEHASH>/figures/masks/*.png`.
+Each .tif is kept separate (saved to `.../traces/traces001_<TRACEHASH>/files/*.hdf5`) at this stage.
+Masks are applied to raw .tif stacks, and preprocessing of ROI traces is done in the next step.
+Neuropil correction is also done at this step (Use -h to get neuropil options).

 ### 4. Trial alignment
 a.
 Parse acquisition events into trials: